Excerpt 6, The King Trials

 That was where Sara realized that the Silver Walls were actually hideous.
 Up close, the twelve-sided curtain wall looked like a frosted cake, with a topmost layer alight with the pretty pearl colors and a bottom half freckled with rust-orange brick.
 Long fingers of brown crept up the Walls, as if with a desire to steal the battlements’ luster and drag it down into the murk of the gray-green moat that gestated far below.

 “It’s ugly,” Sara said decisively.

-Her mother chided her with a forbidding look.
+Her mother chided her with that look she had.
 “Mind your tongue!
 This is Anjan First King’s great castle.
 Every one of our Lords of Loran has dwelt here.
 I won’t have mine own daughter saying a wrong thing about it.”

 “Aye, but Sara isn’t the only one to say it,” Caleb said.
 “The Walls were once silver all over.
 It was said the light from their stone was like another moon above Southpoint for years.
 Now they’re more like the Red Walls, at least on the outside.”